Top 15 List of Best MBC Dramas Review RANKED Updated

 One of those shows that I know would be great even before I started watching.
 Historical romance is one of the things that KDrama does best.
 Dong Yi has it all; suspense, romance, drama, adventure, very subtle comedy (which went almost unnoticed), and loads and loads of history.
 It’s like your own life wrapped up in the pageantry and grandeur.

 I especially like this one because of how close it portrayed the reality of the love story between King Sukjong and Choi Suk-bin.
 It is well-acted which should be enough, but the whole production is a feast for the eyes itself.
-If you are looking for a historical drama that depicts an accurate representation of events, with actors playing their roles so well you sometimes believe that they are the characters themselves, Dong Yi should be number one on your list.
+If you are looking for a historical drama that depicts an accurate representation of events, with actors playing their roles so well you sometimes believe that they are the characters themselves, Dong Yi should be number one on your Best MBC Dramas.

 4. Empress Ki

 What a visual feast!
 The costume, the landscape, the beautiful actors, even the way blood and wounds are captured, it was all so mesmerizing.
 One of the things that I like most about this show is how fast-paced it is.
 Having 51 episodes, one might think that there would be a number of “dragging” episodes, but no!
 Everything seems to move rapidly that the viewer will not have any time to be bored.
 On the downside, the character development (especially of the lead roles) was not able to keep up with the pace of the story.
 I am particularly disappointed with Empress Ki / Ki Seung Nyang character.

 I was really rooting for her ambitious and vengeful self in the first few episodes.
 I was so excited about how she will put heart into these two very strong traits.
 However, at the end of the show, I can slowly feel the strength dissipating.
 Maybe it is because of the number of characters the show has.
 This is one of the shows that do not necessarily focus on the lead characters but takes the whole cast into every turn of the story.